-Graham Smith has been involved with biomass heating systems for over ten years ranging from relatively small applications through to large district heating schemes.
+Graham Smith has been involved with biomass heating systems for over fifteen years ranging from relatively small applications through to large district heating schemes.
 He has been involved with both design of new systems and resolution of problems on existing systems.

 Graham was a contributing author for CIBSE AM15 2014 Biomass Heating.

 The following notes detail common problems and their resolution can be downloaded as a PDF from the news page.

 Biomass Heating – Common problems and their resolution